Sharp Objects

 Key Differences

 A central element of the novel is that Camille has carved words — hundreds of them — into her body, and Flynn uses this detail with considerable care, revealing specific words at specific moments.
-The series handles this visually but necessarily makes the words more legible and more shocking as a visual effect, where in the novel they accumulate slowly as a portrait of a mind that processes pain through language.
-The book's version is more unsettling precisely because you build the picture gradually.
+The series handles this visually but necessarily makes the words more legible and more shocking as a visual effect.

 Should You Read First?